MinerChAI/silver-wiki/Git.md

 # `git`
 ![](git.png)

 This module displays information about the current git repository.
 If you are not in a git repository, it is not shown.
-If the current branch is dirty, the segment is yellow/orange (depending on your terminal color scheme).
+If the current branch is dirty, the segment is yellow/orange.

 | Icon Name | Description                                               | Nerd Fonts                  | Unicode   | ASCII |
 | --------- | --------------------------------------------------------- | :-------------------------: | :-------: | :---: |